dr-waterstorm/matrixio-kernel-modules/README.md

 MATRIXIO Kernel Modules is the kernel drivers for MATRIX Creator and MATRIX Voice.

+## Note / Warning:
+I'm no actual C dev, I'm just trying to get this working somehow.

 ## Fork purpose
 As matrixio does not seem to support their hardware anymore, the purpose of this fork is to make the matrixio Kernel for MATRIX Voice usable on a modern Raspberry Pi OS (bookworm) with the 6.6 kernel.